Alfresco/docs-alfresco/insight-engine/latest/config/keys.md

     > **Note:** If the `keystores` folder isn't empty, the script exits without producing any keystore or truststore.
 You can safely, remove the `keystores` folder if you need to re-run the script.

-See [Keystore directory structure](#keystore-directory-structure) for more and [Customizing certificate generation](#customizing-certificate-generation) for a full list of parameters that allow you to customize your certificates.
+See [Keystore directory structure](#keystore-directory-structure) for more and [Customize certificate generation](#customizing-certificate-generation) for a full list of parameters that allow you to customize your certificates.
 It is recommended that you set your own passwords when generating certificates.

-## Customizing certificate generation
+## Customize certificate generation

 Here is a full list of parameters that allow you to customize your certificates.
 These parameters will override the default values listed in the `run.sh` and `run.cmd` scripts.